Pi-Developers/RoboType/README.md

 **Notes :**

  - This is still in early stage of development.
- - a demo app for this library is available on playstore.
+ - a demo app for this library is available on playstore https://play.google.com/store/apps/details?id=com.pi.autotype.
  - a youtube video too.